 To scale your memory over multiple instances, you need more memory.

-At the bottom of the page, there are two overview grids with information about the information below.
+At the bottom of the page, there are three overview grids with information about the information below.

 The license overview contains the following information: